50 CAUSAL Human Studies Identify High Risks of Prenatal UltrasoundUpdated: October 30, 2017Healthy Pregnancy, Baby & Child

 The American Institute of Ultrasound in Medicine (AIUM) works with industry, scientists, and government.
 It might be convenient to think that the AIUM overly influences the diagnostic ultrasound dilemma, however, many of its members are ethically concerned.
 AIUM issues guidelines to reduce exposure via ALARA (as low as reasonably achievable), and advocate for operator safety education.
 Unfortunately, those guidelines are often ignored, misunderstood, viewed as an inconvenience, or difficult to implement due to the competitive business aspect of medical practice.

 The real truth of the ultrasound dilemma is revealed and all confusion ends, however, in the face of Chinese research conducted over the past two decades.
+Please note that the research summarized below only indicates danger for fetal ultrasound.
+Other uses such as breast ultrasound for diagnosing cancer are highly beneficial and not problematic.

 50 CAUSAL Human Studies Demonstrate Ultrasound Damage